BrycePaterson/BatterBot/README.md

 ====================================
 Purpose:

-The purpose of this code is to provide a basic chatter bot engine, and an example BatterBot.
+The purpose of this code is to provide a basic chatter bot engine.
 --------------------------------
 Using the code: